-Net Promoter Score® (NPS) is a customer loyalty and satisfaction rating used by thousands of businesses across the world.
-Developed by Fred Reichheld, Bain & Company and Satmetrix, NPS was designed to help companies measure general customer satisfaction and predict their fortunes over 3 years.
+Net Promoter Score® (NPS) is a customer loyalty and satisfaction rating developed by Fred Reichheld, Bain & Company and Satmetrix.
+NPS was designed to help companies measure general customer satisfaction and predict their fortunes over 3 years.

 It all begins with a single question:

 “On a scale of 0-10, how likely would you be to recommend our company/product/service to a friend or colleague?”

 The customer then answers the question by choosing a score between 0-10, with ten being the best.

 In its original design, NPS surveys are sent to 1/90th of a business’ database, every day for 90 days.
 Then, after 90 days, the business would have their Net Promoter Score®, made up from all the responses.